 Riesling is old, like ancient, it is documented to exist in Mosel dating back to the early 1400s!
 It is one of the Noble Six grapes that define wine history, but that is all marketing hooey IMHO.
 In terms of kosher wines, this variety did not really become special until recently, with Hagafen and Carmel doing wonderful jobs with the grape.

 Riesling wines can be made in so many ways.
 The most common are sweet wines, like the impressive Hagafen Rieslings, that Ernie Weir makes every year, or the less impressive Giersberger Riesling, or the even less impressive Gilgal Riesling.
 These wines all have some amount of RS (Residual Sugar), whether they are called off-dry, semi-sweet, or sweet, they all need a very important component to make them work – ACID!
 They desperately need acid to balance the sweet notes.
 Hagafen is the only off-dry Riesling I have ever liked, that I remember anyway, though the German wines are off-dry, but, they are on a different level.

 It is sad, but while Jews do not seem to enjoy white wines, they do drink sweeter wines, and if there was a bit more acid to balance it out, I think they would show better.
 That said, I brought this subject up to many a winemaker, and the response was all the same.
 People like it simpler to drink, so spiking the wine with acid would not sell as well, IE, customers like sweet alcoholic water.
 Acid tends to discourage gulping or whatever to these people do.
 Truly sad.

 I am finding that Riesling is quickly becoming my favorite white wines.
 The dry wines from Hagafen, Nik, and Carmel bring a smile to my face.
-They are rich, layered, oily and balanced, with good acid that makes them enjoyable during almost any part of the meal.
+They are rich, layered, oily and balanced, with good acid that makes them enjoyable for almost any part of the meal.
 That is what makes acid work so well.
 Food dishes, wine, even dessert, all need some amount of acid to balance out the palate.

-There are many other white wines out there for sure, look at my list of whites from 2015.
+There are many other white wines out there for sure, look at my list of whites from last year.
 Sauvignon Blanc, Chardonnay, and Riesling are all noble grapes, and they are all lovely when done correctly.
 Still, Riesling has something going for it, that none of the other white varietals have, funk!

 When the wine is done correctly, and then aged for even a year, the wine starts to display notes of petrol and oil.
 Some may find that offensive, but to me, it is yet another aspect of how I love mineral based wines.
 The great thing is that these wines come from all around the world!
 You can find kosher Riesling from California, France, Germany, and Israel!